marunpeng93/tas/benchmark/__readme.md

 $ node benchmark/tas.js
 ```

-The results will be like the following:
+The results will be like below:

 ```bash
 Platform info: